 This theory seems tailor-made for circulation via chain emails, but it actually makes little sense once you examine it.
 Snopes has a great explanation of the many, many holes in its logic.
 The most egregious: First, the song’s gifts have nothing to do with their Christian “equivalents,” so the song is basically useless as a way to remember key pillars of the faith.
 And second, if Christians were so restricted from practicing their faith that they had to conceal messages in a song, they also wouldn’t be able to celebrate Christmas in the first place — much less sing Christmas carols.

 The late historian William Studwell, known for his Christmas carol expertise, also refuted the coded message idea.
-Via a Northern Illinois University news release:
+As he told the Religion News Service in 2008:

 Sorry to spoil your dinner party fun fact; while I’m at it, I might as well tell you “Ring Around the Rosie” isn’t about the Black Plague, either.